Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-- For clinical background on dry eye, see American Academy of Ophthalmology dry eye overview.
+- American Academy of Ophthalmology dry eye information

 This content is for informational purposes only and is not a substitute for professional medical advice.